svalio/atlassian-connect-express-encryption/README.md

 ## Getting Started

-The fastest way to get started is to install the `feebs-cli` tool.
-The CLI makes it possible to generate a `feebs` enabled add-on scaffold very quickly.
+The fastest way to get started is to install the `atlas-connect` tool.
+The CLI makes it possible to generate a `atlassian-connect-express` enabled add-on scaffold very quickly.
 To install:

-    npm i -g feebs-cli
+    npm i -g atlas-connect

 ### Create a project

 Let's start by creating an add-on project:

-    feebs new <project_name>
+    atlas-connect new <project_name>

 This creates a new project home directory with the following contents: